Clifford Irving: Fake autobiography of Howard Hughes

 By 1958, millionaire Howard Hughes had become a recluse.
 In 1970, in Palma de Mallorca, Spain, Irving met with Richard Suskind, a longtime friend who was an author of children's books.
 They conceived a scheme to write Hughes's purported "autobiography": Irving and Suskind believed that, because Hughes had completely withdrawn from public life, he would never draw attention by denouncing such a book or filing a lawsuit for libel.

 Suskind took on the work of research in news archives.
-Irving started by enlisting the aid of artist and writer friends on Ibiza in order to create letters in Hughes's own hand, imitating authentic letters they had seen displayed in Newsweek magazine.
+Irving started by enlisting the aid of artist and writer friends on Ibiza in order to forge letters in Hughes's own hand, imitating authentic letters they had seen displayed in Newsweek magazine.

 Irving contacted his publisher, McGraw-Hill, and said that Hughes had corresponded with him, saying he admired Irving's book about de Hory, and that Hughes had expressed interest in having Irving ghost write the millionaire's autobiography.

 The McGraw-Hill editors invited Irving to New York, where the publishers drafted contracts among Hughes, Irving, and the company, with Irving and his friends forging Hughes' signatures.
 McGraw-Hill paid an advance of US$100,000, with an additional US$400,000 to be paid to Hughes; Irving later bargained the sum up to US$765,000.
 McGraw-Hill paid by checks made out to "H. R. Hughes", which Irving's Swiss wife Edith deposited to a Swiss bank account which she had opened under the name of "Helga R. Hughes".

 The investigation

 Learning of the planned book, representatives of Hughes' companies expressed doubts about its authenticity.
-Frank McCulloch, known for years as the last journalist to interview Hughes, had received an angry call from someone claiming to be Hughes, but after he read the Irving manuscript, became convinced that it was genuine.
+Frank McCulloch, known for years as the last journalist to interview Hughes, had received an angry call from someone claiming to be Hughes, but after he read the Irving manuscript, became convinced that the book was genuine.

 McGraw-Hill and Life magazine, which had paid to publish excerpts of the book, continued to support Irving.
 Osborn Associates, a firm of handwriting experts, further declared the writing samples were authentic.
 While Irving had to submit to a lie-detector test, this indicated inconsistencies but no lies.

-On January 7, 1972, Hughes arranged a telephone conference with seven journalists, whose end of the conversation was televised: in this conference, Hughes claimed that he had never even met Irving, much less corresponded with him.
+On January 7, 1972, Hughes arranged a telephone conference with seven journalists whose end of the conversation was televised: in this conference, Hughes claimed that he had never even met Irving, much less corresponded with him.
 Irving claimed the voice on the phone was an imposter, but it subsequently became clear that Irving was the fraud.

 Hughes' lawyer, Chester Davis, immediately filed suit against McGraw-Hill, Life, Clifford Irving, and Dell Publications, while Swiss authorities investigated the "Helga R. Hughes" bank account: the Irvings by this time had returned to their home on the Balearic island of Ibiza.
 After the Swiss bank identified Edith Irving as the depositor of the funds, the hoax was revealed.